OUR STUDENTS AND GRADUATES REPRESENT THE FOLLOWING COMPANIES AND ORGANIZATIONS:

 The growing world demand for energy requires new supplies including nuclear power the future of which is questioned by governments and the public after each major accident.
 While some countries have chosen to exclude nuclear energy from their energy mix, others will continue with existing construction and plan to expand the number of nuclear reactors and therefore increase demand for uranium.
 Many countries consider uranium to be of strategic importance and maintain state controlled mining companies.
 Cameco is the largest non-government controlled company obtaining a majority of its revenue from uranium mining and services.

-Managing Generation Y Employees in an International Company
+DOWNLOADManaging Generation Y Employees in an International Company

 January 2013 - WORKING PAPER No. 1 (14)